classgraph/classgraph/Zero-Bugs-Commitment.md

 receive, whether in our own bug tracker or the bug tracker of another project.*

-## 4. We will be respectful and inclusive
+## 4. We will be respectful and inclusive.

 Open source communities have been known to reject halting but earnest efforts of new contributors.
 Bug trackers are also full of pet complaints and bugs